Notify me

 By this time, mechanical clocks were also starting to be made.
 They became a status symbol, both for individuals and for towns and cities where clocks were prominent landmarks.
 An examples of this is the beautiful Prague Astronomical Clock (made in 1410), the most famous clock from the Medieval period, shown below:

 Mechanical clocks used oscillating mechanisms, such as the swinging of a pendulum (used from the mid-17th century), which resulted in increased accuracy, helping facilitate trade, communication and travel.
-Some clocks made at this time, such as the one below, were highly decorated, showing they were designed for well-off people.
+Some clocks made at this time, such as the one below, were highly decorated, showing that they were designed for well-off people.

 The electric clock, invented in 1840, incorporated the most accurate pendulums available at the time.